simonprickett/schooldelays/README.md

 sudo pip install schedule
 ... unicorn hat setup

-Why have to sudo python to get Unicorn Hat working?
+Why have to sudo python to get Unicorn Hat working? -- looks like this is a known thing:

+"The method UnicornHat uses to actually drive the pixels involves some low-level memory twiddling that only the root user has access to.
+It's a bit of a hassle, but there's currently no way around it."